Newborn Hearing Screening

 Laws and Regulations

-Privacy regulations – including HIPAA, Family Education Rights and Privacy Act (FERPA), Part C Privacy Regulations (Individuals with Disabilities Education Act [IDEA]), and state privacy reporting laws – may affect the sharing of information among service providers.
-Audiologists and other EHDI stakeholders must understand and abide by these regulations and develop procedures to ensure that information is shared in a timely way to avoid LTF.
-See the National Center for Hearing Assessment and Management (NCHAM, 2008) white paper, Impact of Privacy Regulations [PDF].
-Regardless of whether or not a consent form is required, a parent/guardian signature can be used to document that the family has been informed of the screening results and next steps.
+Privacy regulations—including the Health Insurance Portability and Accountability Act, the Family Educational Rights and Privacy Act, Part C Privacy Regulations (Individuals with Disabilities Education Act), and state privacy reporting laws—may affect the sharing of information among service providers.
+Audiologists and other EHDI stakeholders must understand and abide by these regulations and develop procedures to ensure that information is shared in a timely manner to avoid loss to follow-up.
+See the National Center for Hearing Assessment and Management (2008) white paper, The Impact of Privacy Regulations [PDF].
 Audiologists are responsible for understanding how privacy laws are interpreted in their specific states or programs.

 All 50 states and the District of Columbia have EHDI programs established either by law or by voluntary compliance.
-See the ASHA State-by-State resource for more information.
+Find contact information on the ASHA state-by-state resource under “Contact Information.”

 Reimbursement and Program Funding

 Newborn hearing screening funding varies from state to state.
-States procure funds from fees, Medicaid, the Title V Maternal and Child Health Block Grant program, and state general revenues.
-The trend is to identify funding sources other than grants to ensure program continuity should grant support become unavailable.
-Costs associated with newborn hearing screening include those associated with the tests (equipment, disposables, staff time) and those associated with program management (data entry, data analysis, follow-up activities, outcomes monitoring).
+States procure funds from Medicaid, the Title V Maternal and Child Health (MCH) Block Grant program, state general revenues, and federal EHDI grant funding via the HRSA and the CDC .
+States often try to identify funding sources other than grants to ensure program continuity in case grant support becomes unavailable.
+Costs associated with newborn hearing screening include those associated with the tests (e.g., equipment, disposables, staff time) and those associated with program management (e.g., data entry, data analysis, follow-up activities, outcomes monitoring).

-Early Periodic Screening, Diagnostic, and Treatment (EPSDT) Program
+Early and Periodic Screening, Diagnostic and Treatment (EPSDT) Services

-Through the EPSDT program, a set of services and benefits are mandated for all individuals under age 21 years who are enrolled in Medicaid.
+Through the EPSDT program, a set of services and benefits are mandated for all individuals under 21 years of age who are enrolled in Medicaid.
 Federal rules encourage partnerships between state Medicaid and Title V agencies to ensure better access to and receipt of the full range of screening, diagnostic, and treatment services.
-EPSDT funds are an appropriate reimbursement source for screening and diagnostic services.
+State Medicaid programs are required to cover EPSDT services offered to Medicaid-enrolled children.

 Current Procedural Terminology (CPT) Codes

-There are a number of CPT codes used to describe early hearing detection testing to a payer.
-Codes are defined by the payer or program.
-For specific instructions, see NCHAM State Contacts.
+There are several CPT codes used to report early hearing detection testing to a payer or program.
+The determination of which CPT codes are covered for screening and diagnostic testing is defined by the payer or program.
+For more information, see the ASHA resource on audiology coding as well as National Center for Hearing Assessment and Management State Contacts.

 ASHA Resources